hackalog/easydata/README.md

 aimed at making your data science **reproducible**__

 For most of us, data science is 5% science, 60% data cleaning, and 35% IT hell.
-Easydata focuses on delivering
+Easydata focuses the 95% by helping you deliver
 * reproducible python environments,
 * reproducible datasets, and
 * reproducible workflows

-in order to get you up and running with your data science quickly, and reproducibly.
+In other words, Easydata is a template, library, and workflow that lets you **get up and running with your data science analysis, and reproducibly**.

 ## What is Easydata?